 For that reason, it is recommended that a preventative maintenance schedule be adopted to examine the unit at regular intervals.
 The schedule should depend on frequency of use.
 Weekly maintenance schedules are recommended for units used frequently or monthly for those used infrequently.
 The tip must be examined for excessive wear and to ensure that the threaded connection is clean and attached properly to the converter.
 Use a cotton swab and alcohol (i.e. ethanol, isopropyl, etc.) to clean the threaded mating surfaces.

-When excessive wear (corrosion/pitting of the probe tip) is detected, the probe should be replaced with a new one.
+When excessive wear (corrosion/pitting of the probe tip) is detected the probe should be replaced with a new one.

-WARNING: Hand-tightening probes onto the converter is not sufficient; properly tighten them with the appropriate Wrench Set.
-See below the steps for attaching and detaching microtip probes:
+WARNING: Hand-tightening horns onto the converter is not sufficient; properly tighten them with the appropriate Wrench Set.